Find Schools

 $28,187 Avg Student Debt

 Drexel does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $57,136.
 This amount may be reduced if you receive financial aid.
-Bachelor’s Degree recipients from Drexel accumulate an average of $28,187 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $28,187 in student loans.

 Read full report on Drexel University